RuneBlaze/audioio/docs/source/build.jetson.rst

 4. Install PyTorch
 ------------------

-As of PyTorch 1.13 and torchaudio 0.13, there is no official pre-built binaries for Linux ARM64.
+As of PyTorch 1.13 and torchffmpeg 0.13, there is no official pre-built binaries for Linux ARM64.
 Nidia provides custom pre-built binaries for PyTorch, which works with specific JetPack.

 Please refer to https://docs.nvidia.com/deeplearning/frameworks/install-pytorch-jetson-platform/index.html for up-to-date instruction on how to install PyTorch.